What is a planning permit?

 - regional strategy plans made under Part 3A of the PE Act.

-ResCode provides for a range of relevant considerations in urban planning matters, particularly with respect to streetscape and neighbourhood character.
+The Residential Development Standards (‘ResCode‘) provide a range of relevant considerations for urban planning matters, particularly about streetscapes and neighbourhood character.
 Note that there is no single ResCode text.
 Its provisions are incorporated into a range of planning laws, including clauses 54–56 of the VPPs, amendments to land-use zones.

 The grounds for objecting to a planning permit must address planning considerations.
-Detriment to the ‘amenity’ of the neighbourhood may be an important planning Something of value, such as money, given by one person to another person as part of a contract..
+Detriment to the ‘amenity’ of a neighbourhood may be an important planning consideration.

 Subjective concerns are not legitimate social effects.
 Widely held views and fears may be relevant, whether regarded as legitimate or not, because of the effects on lifestyle that living under fear might have.
 A planning case illustrating loss of amenity that would be caused by animal keeping and training is Cremin v Cardinia SC VCAT 1288.